97harsh/97harsh.github.io/_posts/2023-09-07-using-google-scripts.md

 ---
 layout: post
 title: Why I'm Using Google Scripts and Why You Should Too
 description: Discover how I harness the power of Google Scripts to automate and enhance my Google Sheets workflows.
-From adding timestamps to protecting data and automating emails, dive into my curated repository, <a href = "https://bit.ly/461dukt" target="_blank">UsefulGoogleSheetScripts</a>, to streamline your tasks and elevate your Sheets game
+From adding timestamps to protecting data and automating emails, dive into my curated repository, UsefulGoogleSheetScripts, to streamline your tasks and elevate your Sheets game
 type: blog

 tags: ["Life-Optimization"]